 Know what you want to do

 Firstly, it’s important to know what you want to do and what your priorities are.
 You can complete a values exercise and also think about the balance wheel tool.
-Don’t just change your career on a whim, it’s important to have a clear intention of what you want to do.
+Don’t just change your career on a whim.
+It’s important to have a clear intention of what you want to do.
 It also is important to have a good knowledge of your skills and what you are capable of and a strong self-belief.

 Intention is a great concept.
 I have written about this in a previous blog.
 It can really help with moving forward towards achieving all that you set out to do.

 You’ll need to complete a thorough investigation to make sure that you are completing the right sort of training for the role you’d like to move into.
-It’s best to speak to people that are already doing the role, several of them, if possible, so that you are going into the new career with your eyes open.
+It’s best to speak to people that are already doing the role, several of them, if possible.
+This is so that you are going into the new career with your eyes open.
 I have found that LinkedIn can often be a good source for finding people that are already doing what you are thinking of going into.

 What other support is there?

-It’s also a good idea to find out if there is any support out there that can help you.
+If you’re looking for a new role, it’s also a good idea to find out if there is any support out there that can help you.
 This could be in the shape of financial backing or moral support from like-minded individuals.

 Deciding whether to be in employment or work for your own business

 This is a decision if you are wondering about a career change.
 There’s also the possibility of working part-time and owning a business.
 In some cases, the decision will be made for you, by the nature of the new type of work you’ll be undertaking.